michaelwfc/csapp/docs/chapter 11 Network Programming.md

 // Returns: 0 if OK, −1 on error
 ```

-- The connect function attempts to establish an Internet connection with the server at socket address addr.
+- The connect function attempts to ***establish an Internet connection*** with the server at `socket address addr`.
-- The connect function blocks until either the connection is successfully established or an error occurs.
+- The connect function `blocks` until either the connection is successfully established or an error occurs.
   - If successful, the clientfd descriptor is now ready for reading and writing
   - the resulting connection is characterized by the socket pair ***(x:y, addr.sin_addr:addr.sin_port) ***
-    - x is client address
+    - x is `client address`
-    - y is ephemeral port that uniquely identifies client process on client host
+    - y is `ephemeral port` that uniquely identifies client process on client host

-- As with socket, the best practice is to use getaddrinfo to supply the arguments to connect
+- As with socket, the best practice is to use `getaddrinfo` to supply the arguments to connect

 ### 11.4.4 Sockets Interface: The bind Function
 绑定套接字地址 (bind)

-The remaining sockets functions—bind, listen, and accept—are used by servers to establish connections with clients.
+The remaining sockets functions— `bind, listen, and accept` —are used by servers to establish connections with clients.

 The bind function asks the kernel to associate the server’s socket address in addr with the socket descriptor sockfd.